clabe-wekesa/MLDockKit/Updated README.md

 # MLDockKit
-This is a simple platform for computing Lipinsky's Rule of five using the rdkit package, predicting pIC50 of canonical SMILES that are potential targets against Oestrogen receptor alpha protein as ant-prostate cancer agaents using apreformatted RandomForest model, and docking of the canonical SMILE with the Oestrogen receptor alpha protein using Audodock Vina package.
+This is a simple platform for computing Lipinsky's Rule of five using the rdkit package, predicting pIC50 of canonical SMILES that are potential targets against Oestrogen receptor alpha protein as ant-prostate cancer agaents using a preformatted RandomForest model, and docking of the canonical SMILE with the Oestrogen receptor alpha protein using Audodock Vina package.
 ### Purpose of the Package
 The purpose of the package is to provide a unified platform for computing prostate cancer drug likeness indicess and performing docking on the same compounds.
 ### Features